The Art of the Trade Deal - Top Five Strategies to Avoid or Reduce Section 232 and 301 Duty Increases

 November 14, 2018: this article was updated with two additional strategies for tariff reduction, as well as additional resources at bottom.

 U.S. importers, exporters, and manufacturers are looking for ways to mitigate the impact of the 10 to 25 percent additional tariffs the U.S. has levied on tens of billions of dollars’ worth of imported goods, including steel and aluminum from all global sources and hundreds of products from China, as well as the retaliatory tariffs U.S. trading partners have begun to impose on U.S. exports.
 There are a number of proven and legitimate ways to avoid or reduce these duties that have been used for many years with great success.
 This article highlights five duty-busting strategies that companies can use in structuring their own trade deals.

-(Click here to register for ST&R’s July 27 webinar offering a more in-depth discussion of these issues.
+(Click here for ST&R’s On Demand webinar offering a more in-depth discussion of these issues.
 Click here for ST&R’s new web page providing information on the U.S. tariffs as well as the retaliatory tariffs trading partners are levying on U.S. goods.)